Generational Leadership for Inclusion and Diversity in the Workplace

 For example, Boomers usually believe that working hard is important, while Generation Xers often think having versatility in their job duties is key.
 Gen Zers are more open and willing to discuss mental health than any other generation, while Millennials are often highly driven by a sense of purpose.

-To sum up, managers have to foster an inclusive workplace in which every value system is respected.
+To sum up, managers have to foster a diverse and inclusive workplace in which every value system is respected.

 Conflict in Communication Style